Raphael (Teenage Mutant Ninja Turtles): Coming Out of Their Shells tour

-A live action "Coming Out of Their Shells" concert tour, whose inaugural show was broadcast on pay per view from Radio City Music Hall and later released on VHS in 1990.
+A live-action "Coming Out of Their Shells" concert tour, whose inaugural show was broadcast on pay-per-view from Radio City Music Hall and later released on VHS in 1990.
 The concert depicted the Turtles as having formed a band, and beginning their tour in their canonical home of New York City.
-Raphael is stated during the song Cowabunga as having wrote the music for all the songs performed at the concert, while Michelangelo provided the lyrics.
+Raphael is stated during the song Cowabunga as having written the music for all the songs performed at the concert, while Michelangelo provided the lyrics.
 In the inaugural show, Raphael is depicted as playing the drums, including an electronic device that imitates drum sounds that he can control and adjust as necessary.
 He also splits lead vocals with Michelangelo.
-Like his film counterpart released the same year, Raphael is depicted as more prone to anger than the rest of his brothers, but ultimately able to get past his issues in order to help the Turtles defeat Shredder's plan to steal all the world's music.
+Like his film counterpart released the same year, Raphael is depicted as more prone to anger than the rest of his brothers, but ultimately able to get past his issues to help the Turtles defeat Shredder's plan to steal all the world's music.
 In the Making Of VHS tape which was released as a supplement to the Radio City Music Hall show and depicted the Turtles as if they were real people, Raphael and Michelangelo relate the story of how the band started; The two were waiting on a pizza delivery, and Raphael had begun playing on some sewer pipes, and Michelangelo joined in with a bit of singing.
 Realizing they enjoyed making music, they began to pursue it as a serious hobby, eventually bringing Leonardo and Donatello into their activities, leading to them forming the band and eventually going on tour.

+One of the actors to portray Raphael during the tour was Michael Ian Black.

 1997 live-action series

-Raphael appears in the live action series, Ninja Turtles: The Next Mutation, as well as its crossover episode with Power Rangers in Space portrayed by Mitchell A. Lee Yuen and voiced by Matt Hill.
+Raphael appears in the live-action series, Ninja Turtles: The Next Mutation, as well as its crossover episode with Power Rangers in Space portrayed by Mitchell A. Lee Yuen and voiced by Matt Hill.